christosgkoutzis/christosgkoutzis/README.md

 <img height="60" src="wordpress.png">
 </p>

-<h2 align="center">Hello world!
-I am Christos, a guy who wants to convert problems into software. 💻</h2>
+<h2 align="center">Hello there!
+I'm Christos, passionate about transforming problems into innovative software solutions. 💻</h2>
-<p align="center">I have completed Harvard's CS50x, I am an MSc student in Information and Communications Technology (UniWA) and I feel ready to embark on this exciting journey of Software Development and be a part of amazing projects 😆</p>

-<em><p align="center"><a href="https://christosgkoutzis.github.io/About-me/">If you want to know more about me check this simple website I created during one of the Problems Sets of CS50</a></p></em>
+<p align="center">Completing my BSc studies in the Hellenic Army Academy, currently pursuing an MSc in Information and Communications Technology at UniWA and with hands-on experience in Software Development, Web Design, and Project Management, I'm excited to contribute to impactful software projects and continue learning and growing in the tech field.
+Let's connect and build something great! 😆</p>

 <em><p align="center"><a href="https://github.com/christosgkoutzis/NextJStore">Check my latest project, NextJStore (full-stack digital marketplace)</a></p></em>

-### 💾 Projects that I've created
+### 💾 Projects that I've developed

 </br>